-Covington is the largest independent school district in the state of Kentucky, serving approximately 3,800 students.
+Covington is one of the largest independent school district in the state of Kentucky, serving approximately 3,800 students.
 Our district consists of an early childhood center, five elementary schools serving kindergarten through 5th grade, a middle school serving grades 6 - 8, a high school serving grades 9–12 (includes a vocational school, and an alternative school), and an adult high school serving students ages 16 and above.

 We are the most diverse school district in Northern Kentucky, with students from an array of social, economic and ethnic backgrounds.